 ***Statuette and bell jar are sold together at the price quoted here.
 Ask us if you would like to buy either separately.
 We have dozens more antique bell jars, too!***

 The statuette measures 14 1/2 x 3 1/8 x 3 inches and weighs 2 lbs.
 6 3/4 oz.
 Bell jar measures 20 x 9 7/8 inches and weighs 3 lbs.

-The statue symbolizes the city - and all those who refuse to pay taxes for foreign wars since 1539.
-In perpetual defiance, the bronze faces the ruins of Charles V's birthplace.
+The "Stropdrager" or "Noose Bearer" is the symbol of the city of Ghent, Belgium - and of those who have refused to pay taxes for foreign wars since 1539.
+In perpetual defiance, this statue faces the ruins of Charles V's birthplace.

-When King Charles V of what was then the Spanish Netherlands decided to wage yet another war - a proxy war against France in Italy - the Dutch province of Ghent refused to pay.
-They would not support yet another round of bloody and useless battles for the glory of a hegemon who seemed to be seeking a universal monarchy.
+The King of Spain (and of the Spanish Netherlands) Charles V decided to wage yet another war - again a proxy war against France - in Italy.
+The Dutch province of Ghent refused to pay the King for yet another round of bloody and useless battles for the glory of a hegemon who was seemingly in search of a global monarchy.

 To get support for their cause, the leaders of Ghent sought help from THE enemy, the King of France François I - and his powerful Florentine wife Marie de Medici.
 For this seditious act, Ghent was forced to beg Charles V for forgiveness.